minetest-mods/smartfs/api.md

 #Full API
 ##Smartfs

-* create( name,function ) - creates a new form with name and adds elements to it by running function.
+* create( name,function ) - creates a new form and adds elements to it by running the function.
+Use before Minetest loads. (like minetest.register_node)
+* element( name, data ) - creates a new element type.
-* add\_to\_inventory( name,icon,title ) - adds a button with image icon if unified inventory or text title if inventory+ that links to the form belonging to the given name.
+* add\_to\_inventory( name,icon,title ) - Adds a form to an installed advanced inventory.
+* inventory_mod() - Returns the name of an installed advanced inventory, or null.

 ##Form